proggR/cmesh/CLEANHEX.md

 # Operation SCREAMING CLEANHEX

+In running into walls and realizing the errors of my ways were from not applying DDD to the model, this doc is meant to keep referring back to as I hack and slash pieces apart.
+As I dive deeper into Go, I want to remember 3 words: Screaming CLEAN Hex

 ## SCREAMING
 - Project hierarchy should scream domain level needs in your face at first glance